psychemedia/storytelling-notes/master-maid.md

 "Ah, well!
 I dare say she's just run out of doors for a bit," he thought, and took up a spoon and went up to the pot to taste the broth; but he found nothing but shoe-soles, and rags, and such stuff, and it was all boiled up together, so that he couldn't tell which was thick and which was thin.
 As soon as he saw this, he could tell how things had gone, and he got so angry that he scarce knew which leg to stand upon.
 Away he went after the Prince and the Mastermaid, till the wind whistled behind him; but before long, he came to the water and couldn't cross it.

-"Never mind," he said; " I know a cure for this.
+"Never mind," he said; "I know a cure for this.
 I've only got to call on my stream-sucker."

 So he called on his stream-sucker, and he came and stooped down, and took one, two, three gulps; and then the water fell so much in the sea, that the Giant could see the Mastermaid and the Prince sailing in their ship.